Real deep tissue bodywork

 Myofascial release, Soft tissue release & deep tissue massage in London

-My name is Georgios Tzenichristos and I have been addicted to sports / deep tissue massage for the last 33 years.
+My name is Georgios Tzenichristos and I have been "addicted" to sports / deep tissue massage for the last three decades.

-I am qualified in sports massage in this country since 1998 and continued to specialise in different sports therapy techniques, and over the next 10 years I have provided more than 12,000 treatments to more than 2,000 clients, alongside my other specialisation, cellulite reduction and skin tightening (the main focus of this website).
+I am qualified in sports massage in this country since 1998 and continued to specialise in different sports therapy techniques, and I have provided thousands of massage treatments before later focusing almost exclusively in cellulite reduction and skin tightening (the main focus of this website).

 My passion for deep tissue massage / myofascial bodywork